Commercialization & ENTR Research (CENTRE) Funding Intiative

 • Start date: Beginning of Fall semester

-• End date: End of Spring semester (start and end date are in the same academic year)
+• End date: End of Spring semester (start-date and end-date must be in the same academic year)

 Evaluating Committee